devsoc-unsw/notangles/onboarding.md

 # Onboarding

-Welcome to CSESoc Projects and the Notangles team!
+Welcome to DevSoc and the Notangles team!
 This page will come in handy when you’re running Notangles locally, and working on your own features.

 ## Your setup